 The entrance to this cosy, stylish café bar is on St Paul’s Lane, tucked away behind Bailgate.
 It has a downstairs seating area by the bar, but for us the highlight is the upstairs room and outdoor terrace area that looks directly onto the walls of Lincoln Castle.

-There are some lighter breakfast options available, such bagels or paninis, but we chose to stick to basics and tried the full breakfast, with a portion of those hash browns each.
+There are some lighter breakfast options available, such bagels or paninis, but we chose to stick to basics and tried the full breakfast, with an extra portion of those hash browns each.

 The sausages and bacon were full of rich flavour, which is no surprise given that the café is supplied by two of our favourite local butchers, Foster’s and Pepperdine’s.
 You can read about a taste test we did on their produce a couple of summers ago to try and find the best Lincolnshire sausages in Lincoln.